Gheorghe Hagi: Steaua București

 In late 1986, Hagi transferred to Steaua București as the team prepared for the European Super Cup final against Dynamo Kyiv.
 The original contract was for a one-game loan only, the final.
 However, after winning the final, in which Hagi scored the only goal of the match from a free kick, Steaua did not want to release him back to Sportul Studențesc and retained him.
-By the end of his first season he helped The Military Men win The Double, coach Anghel Iordănescu giving him 14 league appearances in which he scored 10 goals, and also appeared the full 90 minutes in the 1–0 victory in the Cupa României final over rivals Dinamo București.
+By the end of his first season he helped The Military Men win The Double, with coach Anghel Iordănescu giving him 14 league appearances in which he scored 10 goals, and also appeared the full 90 minutes in the 1–0 victory in the Cupa României final over rivals Dinamo București.

 In the next season, Hagi was used by Iordănescu in 31 league games in which he scored 25 goals that helped the club win another title.
-They also made another continental performance, reaching the semi-finals of the European Cup where they lost to Benfica, Hagi contributing with two doubles scored against MTK Budapest and Omonia Nicosia in the eight matches played, being the competition's top-scorer alongside six other players.
+Steaua also reached the semi-finals of the European Cup where they lost to Benfica, and Hagi contributed with two doubles scored against MTK Budapest and Omonia Nicosia in the eight matches played, being the competition's top-scorer alongside six other players.

 In the 1988–89 season, the team won another Double, Hagi managing to score 31 goals in the 30 league matches he was played by Iordănescu, and also scored the only goal in another 1–0 victory in the Cupa României final over Dinamo.
-He delivered another European performance by playing nine games in the European Cup campaign, including the entire match in the 4–0 loss to AC Milan in the final, scoring three goals against Spartak Prague, two against Spartak Moscow and one in the semi-finals against Galatasaray.
+Furthermore, he played nine games in the European Cup campaign, including the full 90 minutes of the final in the 4–0 loss to AC Milan, while scoring six goals throughout the tournament, specifically three against Spartak Prague, two against Spartak Moscow and one in the semi-finals against Galatasaray.
 In December 1988 he netted five goals against Corvinul Hunedoara in a 11–0 win which is the biggest goal difference victory for Steaua in its first division history.
 In addition to his goal scored in the Cupa României final, he also scored four league goals in the derby against Dinamo that helped his side earn one victory and two draws.
-On 6 May 1990, Hagi made his last appearance for Steaua, a Divizia A match in which he scored once in the 4–0 success over Corvinul Hunedoara, having a total of 222 matches with 141 goals in the competition.
+On 6 May 1990, Hagi made his last appearance for Steaua, a Divizia A match in which he scored once in the 4–0 success over Corvinul Hunedoara, totaling 223 matches with 141 goals in the competition.

 His strong performances had him linked with Arrigo Sacchi's AC Milan, fellow Serie A club Juventus, and German side Bayern Munich, but Nicolae Ceaușescu's communist government rejected any offer.